On November 8, 2022, California voters passed Proposition 1, which codified a woman’s right to an abortion in the state constitution.

 Doctors determine whether a given fetus is viable.
 They make this decision on a case-by-case basis.11

 Not all medical professionals can provide a surgical abortion in California.
 They must have a valid medical license.
-That license cannot be revoked or suspended.13
+That license must not have been been revoked or suspended.
+Otherwise, it would be an illegal abortion.13

 - Physician’s assistants.14

 These abortions by medication need to happen early, however.
-They can only be conducted in the first trimester of the pregnancy.15
+These health services can only be conducted in the first trimester of pregnancy.15

 An employer cannot require medical professionals to perform an abortion.
 Doctors also cannot be penalized for refusing to provide one.
-Healthcare facilities can also refuse to provide abortions without facing legal repercussions.16
+Healthcare facilities can also refuse to provide abortion medical care without facing legal repercussions.16

 - California Health and Safety Code 123420 – 123473.